 - to provide services in priority areas on behalf of the provincial government (contact the Francophone Secretariat for current priority areas)

-- funding French translations of key Government of Alberta resources and materials
+- to ensure key Government of Alberta resources and documents are translated into French

-- Funding must be matched by another provincial revenue source, such as:
+- funding must be matched by one of the following provincial revenue sources:

 - funding from a Government of Alberta entity or agency

-- funding from Alberta municipalities or local governments
+- funding from Alberta municipalities or local administrations

-- revenues generated provincially by the organization (sponsorships, donations, etc.)
+- revenues generated in the province by the organization (sponsorships, donations, etc.)

 - tangible in-kind contributions

-- Due to the high volume of applications received and limited funds, not all eligible projects will receive funding.
-Projects that are approved may receive less than the requested amount.
+- due to the large volume of applications and limited funds available, not all eligible projects may receive funding

 How to apply